dzakwanalifi/LLM-Inference-Server/README.md

   - Robust startup script (`entrypoint.sh`) that automatically downloads the model with retry logic and checksum verification
   - Persistent model storage using Docker Volumes
 - **🩺 Advanced Health Monitoring**: An intelligent `/health` endpoint that performs a dummy inference to ensure the model is not just loaded, but fully functional
-- **🔧 Modern Python Tooling**: Uses `pyproject.toml` for dependency management and `uv` for lightning-fast package installation during the Docker build process
+- **🔧 Modern Python Tooling**: Uses `pyproject.toml` for dependency management and `uv.lock` for deterministic, reproducible builds with `uv` for lightning-fast package installation during the Docker build process

 ## 📋 Requirements